kununu/collections/docs/collection-trait.md

 ## each

 Internally, this method will iterate through each item of a collection, optionally rewind it at the end of the iteration, calling the anonymous function for each element.

+### eachChunk

+This method chunks the collection and executes the given anonymous function with each chunk.

 ## empty